The following books have all been instrumental in forging my career as a successful DevOps Lord.

-To me, the best measure of a book is whether it changes the way I think.
-The books in this list (in no particular order) are those which have had such an effect on me, as both an IT professional, and as a person.
+For me, the best measure of a book is whether it changes the way I think.
+The books in this list are (in no particular order) those which have had such an effect on me, both as a professional, and as a human bean.

 When an IT organization gets large enough, the need for predictability and stability starts to stifle innovation until fast moving, unencumbered startups disrupt them.

 Lean Enterprise provides a prescriptive process and plenty of follow up reading to enable large organizations to overcome “inertia” while minimizing cost and risk.
 The business is divided into three horizons where first, exploration and experimentation take place.
 Experiments that prove to deliver value are transitioned into the ‘Exploitation’ horizon where an MVP is quickly transformed into a sustainable product.
 Finally, the ‘Stabilization’ horizon focuses on efficiency and stability; keeping the lights on so new experimentation can get underway.

 It’s no secret I’m a big believer in the power of Free and Open Source Software and open source communities.
 This book offers an inside look at RedHat’s success as the largest open source vendor in the world, from the perspective of their C.E.O., Jim Whitehurst.

 Jim explores how RedHat leverage the power of internal and external communities to build the world class software products that run the New York Stock Exchange and countless other high profile enterprises.

 What I found most interesting was RedHat’s adoption of a meritocracy; where community members and their contributions are evaluated on their merits, not their title or pay grade.
 This has changed the way I take on ideas from my colleagues and has also encouraged me to participate in discussions outside my remit.

 Ever wondered why the latest company strategy is not getting any traction?
 Why your marketing pitch is falling on deaf ears?
 Why even clear, concise facts are not enough to persuade people to your way of thinking?